Do you feel like your knives are constantly getting dull? Do you sharpen your knives every month or even every week?

 Sharpening vs. Honing vs. Stropping

-If you are sharpening your knife frequently, chances are that you should really be honing it instead, followed by stropping.
+If you are sharpening your knife frequently, chances are you should be honing it instead, followed by stropping.
 Here’s what the difference between these steps is.

 Sharpening:

 Sharpening involves removing material from the knife edge.
 It is only done when the knife is dull.
-As the material is removed and the two sides of the knife blade meet, a burr or wire edge is created.
-This is very sharp but breaks off very easily; thus, it needs to be removed.
+As the material is removed and the two sides of the knife blade meet a burr or wire edge is created.
+This is very sharp but breaks off easily; thus, it must be removed.

 Honing: